inspirer/textmapper/documentation.md

 	# treat Ctrl-Z as end-of-input, see http://en.wikipedia.org/wiki/Control-Z
 	eoi: /\x1a/

-It is possible to extract a valid part of a regular expression into a reusable named pattern.
+It is possible to extract a part of a regular expression into a reusable named pattern.

 	digit = /[0-9]/
 	IntegerConstant: /{digit}+/